 The Border Stone reminds us in the context of a break in civilization as a memorial stone, not to let us be captured by ideologies and to remember the values who let us speak of the Heavenly Jerusalem.
 The threshold underneath the Border Stone points to the Peace Mark to the right of the Stone, with the inscription „Where dust is turned to light“.

 HopeWe know that we will never be satisfied living in a world that struggles in the shadows of ignorance and hate, knowing that life should be filled with beauty, truth, and good.
 Only where light is, the darkness can give way, which is why the Border Stone bears the inscription "Yerushalayim".
 The name represents hope for the world.
 The peace of Jerusalem is universal; it applies to all humans.
 Jerusalem could and should make people come together.

 Inscription: Where dust is turned to light

 „You who are watching, who did not raise a murderer hand, but who did not shake off the dust from your yearning, who stood still, right there, where it is turned to light.“ The Jewish poet Nelly Sachs wrote these words in a poem after the Shoah.
 Monuments can be an encouragement to get involved for a world of peace and freedom and in that way to learn from the past.
 How can we take responsibility in the sense of Yerushalayim - the heavenly Jerusalem - in the world?
-Where does our responsibility begin? „Where dust is turned to light“ – this inscription on the ground in front of the Border Stone points towards the Tree of Life in the Peace Memorial.
-It shows the way to your own inner centre: Peace and freedom begin in the own inner world.
+Where does our responsibility begin? „Where dust is turned to light“ – this inscription on the ground in front of the Border Stone points towards the Tree of Life in the Peace Mark.
+It shows the way to your own inner center: Peace and freedom begin in the own inner world.

 „Be the change that you wish to see in the world.“ (Gandhi)